Why How We Define “Judgmental” Can Affect Our Experience Of The World

 What can I do to be less judgmental of others?

 Some people choose a word of the day, or a word of the year, from value-based word lists to focus their intentions of becoming a better person.
-They often begin by learning the meaning of the word, looking it up in an English dictionary and spending time fully understanding the definition, meaning, and connotation of the word.
+They often begin by learning the meaning of the word, looking it up in a dictionary and spending time fully understanding the definition, meaning, and connotation of the word.
 Learning the definition of judgmental may help people use this attribute to their advantage.

 Some changes to make to be less critical of others